 Can family members stay overnight?

-Yes, family members can stay overnight.
-Some of our suites come with a pull out couch so that your loved one can be comfortable.
+Yes, family members may stay overnight with the approval of the adminstrator.
 Please let your nurse know if you have a family member who would like to stay.

 What types of gifts or items should visitors bring?

 Flowers and plants are always cheering and welcoming sites.

 Feel free to bring conventional reading materials, such as magazines, newspapers, and newsletters.
 Familiar routines from home will help you feel more comfortable and relaxed during your recovery.

 Food has soothing and healing properties as well.
 Bringing a favorite coffee or muffin for your loved one is a thoughtful gift.
 Families frequently gather for a group meal, too, which we can provide.
 Pizza delivery or takeout meals are also appropriate.

 Will my Medicare part A cover my stay?

 For Medicare to cover a skilled rehab or nursing stay, you must have been admitted as an inpatient in the hospital for three “midnights” in the last 30 days.
 (Please note: some patients may stay overnight in the hospital; however, they are admitted under “observation” and do not qualify.)
 When you are discharged from the hospital, you will need a doctor’s order for a skilled Medicare Part A stay.

 Can I qualify for skilled rehab if I’m not currently on Medicare?